 Only employers are able to apply to the government for a PU Letter; they must do this on your behalf, as you are unable to do so personally.
 If you come across any agents suggesting they are able to supply this PU letter for you, beware.
 This will not be a legitimate service and could result in you losing money.

-Your employer will submit an application to their local Foreign Affairs Office for the invitation, before forwarding it on to you once it has been successfully issued.
+Your employer will submit an application to their local Foreign Affairs Office for the invitation, before forwarding it on to you if it has been successfully issued.
 The letter will be valid for 3 months, in which time you must apply for and complete your visa application before it expires.

 When will I receive the PU letter?